Urgent Injunctions in Queensland: When You Need the Court to Act Fast

 - A real possibility those documents may be destroyed or concealed before a proper application on notice can be made

 The order must be supervised by an independent solicitor (not acting for either party) who oversees the search.
-This safeguards the respondent's rights and ensures the process is conducted fairly.
+This is a mandatory safeguard.
+The independent solicitor ensures the search is conducted within the scope of the order, that the respondent's rights are respected and that a proper record is kept of what is seized.

-Commercial examples: IP theft (an employee copying proprietary software or client databases before departing), evidence destruction in fraud cases.
+Commercial examples: IP theft where an employee copies proprietary software or client databases before departing; evidence destruction in fraud cases.

 Ex Parte Applications: Getting an Injunction Without Notice